 We're celebrating the College's 75th Anniversary

 Throughout 2021, we will celebrate the Charles W. Davidson College of Engineering's history from its humble beginnings in 1946.
-You can look forward to new web pages in January with a robust historic timeline and photos, and a college-wide student video competition with the theme: “My club/my major/my department is the best because...”
+You can look forward to new web pages in the Spring with a robust historic timeline and photos, and a college-wide student video competition with the theme: “My club/my major/my department is the best because...”
 Five winners will be announced in February during National Engineers week, and 1st prize is $500!
 We are also planning a double issue of the alumni magazine, Engineering at San Jose State, with a feature from every department.

 College of Engineering-specific resources for navigating our way back to campus in a safe manner during the COVID-19 pandemic.